 Chartering or Re-chartering

-Re-chartering packets will be distributed and made available electronically on or before February 1, 2017, and will be due for submission by electronic mail by no later than 11:59:59 PM EST on March 1, 2017.
+Re-chartering packets will be distributed and made available electronically on or before February 1, 2017, and will be due for submission by electronic mail by no later than 11:59:59 PM EST on March 17, 2017.
 Each Chapter must submit a roster listing all members and required data in accordance with Article II Section 1.1 and Article III, Section 5 of the NYSYD Constitution.
 A spreadsheet template will be provided online.
 The Chartering fee is $65.00 plus 0.50 cents per member in accordance with Article IV, Section 1.
-The deadline for the chartering fee to be submitted is April 6, 2017.
+The deadline for the chartering fee and certification from county chairs to be submitted is April 6, 2017.

 Delegates to Convention